The objective of cleaning is not just to clean, but to feel happiness living within that environment.”– Marie Kondo

 You can however, rather easily, make your own.
 And since (at the time of writing) most of us are sat at home twiddling our thumbs, put DIY on your list of things to do and make some products to spruce up your home and keep it clean.

-Do Homemade Natural cleaning products work?
+Do homemade natural cleaning products work?

 Put simply, yes.
 We are aware of the number of natural products that contain anti-bacterial and anti-microbial properties.
 Some of us might us them on our bodies.
-Tea tree works for you skin and your home.
+Tea tree works for your skin and your home.

 Now, without the chemicals these products wont pack as much a punch as the store alternatives, and if you have a serious case of limescale, you might to need to pull on the marigolds and take the chemical route.
 Natural products will also require a little bit more elbow grease.